 You can find free calculators online to do your own needs analysis.
 Insure.com offers a life insurance calculator.

-Lundquist says that while online calculators are a good starting place, everyone's needs are different, "so one form can't work for all of us."
-A good agent or financial planner will start with a basic form, he says, but customize the questions "and go deeper" to come up with a more accurate figure.
+While online calculators are a good starting place, everyone’s needs are different, so it’s not a one-size-fits-all scenario.
+A good agent or financial planner will start with a basic form, but customize the questions “and go deeper” to come up with a more accurate figure.